irrgit/hexchat-plugins/hexchat-oper/README.md

 # hexchat-oper
-Oper plugin for hexchat that makes placing akills and shuns easier.
+Oper helper plugin for hexchat with the following features:
+<b> Adds command to place a shun by nick as such `/xshun <nick> </b>

 To install simply place in your addons folder.
 On Linux: sudo pip install pyperclip